*All Scheduled Event Dates & Times are Tentative & Subject to Change*

 Hot Seats also go on sale!
 For pricing and availability, contact Ric Federau by email, [email protected], or phone/text; (989) 808-5266

 Thursday is action packed with the fifth round of I-500 Qualifying from 12:00-2:00p.m.
-The Rookies get one Final Practice Session from 2:00-3:00p.m., then it’s time for Final Round Qualifying for the Woody’s Challenge competitors as the “Sweet 16”, the fastest 16 riders from the three days of Qualifying will be locked into the 23rd running of the Woody’s Challenge.
+The Rookies get one Final Practice Session from 2:00-3:00p.m., then it’s time for Final Round Qualifying for the Woody’s Challenge competitors as the “Sweet 16”, the fastest 16 riders from the three days of Qualifying will be locked into the 24th running of the Woody’s Challenge.

 Visit the many bars, saloons, and lounges in the community who offer maximum fun for race fans and sled-heads.
 Drinks, food specials and fun are on tap throughout the SOO area.
 Join the atmosphere of snowmobile race central!
 A party at every pub!
 T-Shirts are on sale for those who want to participate in the Pub Crawl.

-It’s an Off Day at the track as I-500 Officials work overtime to get the one-mile ice oval ready for 500 miles.
-In the meantime, the starting field for the 50th Annual I-500 will head over to the Dream Makes Theater inside Kewadin Casino to Officialy Register for the most prestigious snowmobile race in the world.
-The Official Riders Meeting will start at 3:00p.m., inside The Woodlands Room at Kewadin Casino.
+Also, from 10:00a.m.-2:00p.m., the starting field for the 50th Annual I-500 will head over to the Dream Makers Theater inside Kewadin Casino to Officially Register for the most prestigious snowmobile race in the world.
+The Official Riders Meeting will start at 3:00p.m., also inside The Woodlands Room at Kewadin Casino.

-Later on in the evening, the Annual Miss I-500 Pageant will be held starting at 7:00p.m., and for the second year in a row, will be held at the Dream Makers Theater at Kewadin Casino in Sault Ste.
+Later on in the evening, the Annual Miss I-500 Pageant will be held starting at 7:00p.m., and for the third year in a row, will be held at the Dream Makers Theater at Kewadin Casino in Sault Ste.
 Marie, Michigan.
 This years pageant is located just four miles east of the track.

 In the final event, contestants model a floor-length evening gown; complete with winter accents (Faux Fur, Ugg-Like Boots, Etc.) that pair perfectly with the theme of the race.